suessflorian/postgres-logical-replication/README.md

 Time: 0.009s
 ```

-Interestingly, you can also use `pg_receivewal` to stream WAL files to somewhere too!
-Which technically chains `pg_receivewal`. `-S, --slot-name` to point to a replication slot.
+Interestingly, you can also use `pg_receivewal` to stream WAL files to somewhere too; `pg_receivewal`. `-S, --slot-name` to point to a replication slot.

 ```
 postgres@993e83a382c4:~$ pg_receivewal -D stream/ -S replica
 ```

+## Physical Replication (via streaming WAL files)
+Intuitively, it's easy to grasp how one may create a hot standy database providing HA, by exclusively rolling forward on master PG WAL files.
+This physical replication also has the capability of being synchronous, ie we not only write the transaction in the shared buffer into the local WAL files, but also ensure these are written onto the replica database.

+Naturally, this can cascade, by doing recursively doing the same as above, where this replica now acts as a master to another replica.

 ## Logical Replication

 By default WAL file provides just enough information for basic replica support, which writes enough data to support WAL archiving and replication, including running read-only queries on a standby server.
-This is informed _physically_ which uses exact block addresses and byte-by-byte replication.
+This is informed _physically_ which uses exact block addresses for byte-by-byte replication.
 We can change the `wal_level` to allow logical decoding of the WAL files allowing a more generic consumer ([difference between logical and physical replication](https://www.postgresql.org/docs/14/logical-replication.html)).

 _edit `postgres.conf` to change [`wal_level`](https://www.postgresql.org/docs/14/runtime-config-wal.html)_